Mercedes-Benz CLR: Aftermath

 Before the race had concluded, Mercedes-Benz addressed criticism from other drivers and teams of its decisions.
 Haug believed that the team's data from Webber's practice incident had been adequately analysed and that the drivers did not feel there were problems with their cars in traffic that could cause the same incidents, prompting his decision to continue.
 He also stated his belief that contact between CLR No. 5 and the Estoril Porsche may have damaged the front diffuser and led to the aerodynamic instabilities.
 Shortly after Le Mans, Mercedes conducted its own examination of the accidents by running the remaining CLR on an airfield to verify wind tunnel data.
 Although no conclusions were published by Mercedes, the company cancelled the rest of its 1999 programme, withdrawing from the Norisring exhibition event and the final three rounds of the American Le Mans Series.
 The team's change in plans for the Norisring eventually led to the entire event being cancelled over a lack of manufacturer involvement.
-Mercedes returned to touring car racing from 2000 onwards, and did not participate in the 24 Hours of Le Mans in any capacity between 1999 to 2024.
+Mercedes returned to touring car racing from 2000 onwards, and did not participate in the 24 Hours of Le Mans in any capacity between 1999 and 2024.
 In 2025, with Group GT3 cars being used in the present-day FIA World Endurance Championship's GT class, the Mercedes-Benz name made its return to the Le Mans grid with the Mercedes-AMG GT3 Evo, although only as customer entries.

 Despite the failure of the CLR project, Christophe Bouchut felt that the cars were his favorite to drive in a 21-year career at Le Mans, praising the cars' handling and technology.
 Following the damage to CLRs Nos.
 4 and 5 during the Le Mans week, the remaining car has rarely been seen but has begun to make reappearances in recent years.
 As part of a 2008 celebration for the retirement of Bernd Schneider, CLR No. 6 was publicly displayed in Sankt Ingbert, Germany.
 The car appeared in the hands of a private owner in 2009 at a Modena Trackdays event held at the Nürburgring and was driven on the circuit.
 Since 2023, the car is on display at the Nationales Automuseum, a German car museum.